Salmankhan033/Books-App/README.md

 # Books-App
-It's a book app where you can search for multiple books and purchase them.
+It's a books app where you can search for multiple books and purchase them.
 I use React-Redux for state management